What Is a Chief Legal Officer?

 These courses include cyber law, international law, argumentation theory, public speaking, communication courses, communication law, symbolic logic, and an introductory course to legal practice.

-Apply for internships during your undergraduate coursework in order to get experience in the field.
+Apply for internships during your undergraduate coursework to get experience in the field.

 During law school, it is important to choose an area of legal focus.